-Faculty members, librarians, administrators, clinical professors, senior scientists, and senior scholars may, upon retirement, be awarded the title if they meet the following criteria:
+Faculty members, librarians, administrators, clinical professors, senior scientists, senior scholars, and senior lecturers may, upon retirement, be awarded the title if they meet the following criteria:

-- 1. have been full or associate professors or librarians or have reached the highest level of attainment in administration (dean or higher) or in the clinical, scientist, and scholar ranks; - 2. have been at IUPUI for a significant period of time (ordinarily at least ten years); and - 3. have made substantial scholarly and professional contributions for the university.
+- 1. have been full or associate professors or librarians or have reached the highest level of attainment in administration (dean or higher) or in the clinical, scientist, scholar, and teaching ranks; - 2. have been at IUPUI for a significant period of time (ordinarily at least ten years); and - 3. have made substantial scholarly and professional contributions for the university.